StyraInc/regal/docs/CONTRIBUTING.md

 Build the `regal` executable simply by running `go build`, or with `rq` installed, by running `build/do.rq build`.

-Occasionally you may want to run the `fetch_builtin_data.sh` script from inside the `build` directory.
+Occasionally you may want to run the `build/do.rq fetch` script.
 This will populate the `data` directory with any data necessary for linting (such as the built-in function metadata from OPA).

 ## Testing